solarspaceclouds/perspective-scene-blender-addon/README.md

 ## Add-on Motivation
 There has been an increasing interest in prompt engineering to create AI-generated images.
 While trying out such language-to-image models (which produces synthetic images via text and optional image prompting), it was observed that although the subject of the prompt was mostly accurately identified, the model had little sensitivity to distance specifications with respect to the subject.
 All images generated from the model put the subject as the main focus of the generated image, regardless of distance specifications.

-While this add-on does not incorporate AI methods, it aims to provide a means for generating images which take into account the distance and angle between the camera and the subject specified (among other customizable features described below).
+While this add-on does not incorporate AI methods, it aims to provide a means for generating images which takes into account the distance and angle between the camera and the subject specified (among other customizable features described below).

 ## Add-on Description
 The parameters of the add-on can be best understood through this text prompt template which references the following image: